lirantal/snyk-wrapped-2025-email-template/README.md

 - `year` - The year for the wrapped
 - `vulnerabilitiesFixed` - Number of vulnerabilities fixed
-- `projectsScanned` - Number of projects scanned
-- `totalScans` - Total number of scans
+- `monitoredTests` - Total number of monitored tests
-- `topProjectName` - Name of top project
-- `topProjectVulnerabilities` - Vulnerabilities fixed in top project
-- `mostActiveMonth` - Most active month name
-- `mostActiveMonthScans` - Scans in most active month
 - `securityPercentile` - Security percentile (1-100)
 - `recipientName` - Recipient's name for personalization
 - `unsubscribeUrl` - Unsubscribe link URL